guoyu07/markovchan/README.md

 0. Install all the requisites
 0. Run `composer install` in the project directory
 0. Create a file `/tmp/markovchan.sqlite` and allow PHP to read and write to it

+## Why did you code it

+To learn Markov chains, some basic language processing and PHP7.